 There are also genetic bone disorders or underlying medical conditions that can cause bone fragility in kids, making them more prone to fractures.
 These medical conditions or bone disorders can be treated to improve bone strength and prevent risk.
 The types of fractures that would warrant an evaluation by a metabolic bone specialist include:

 Low-impact fractures or fragility fractures.
 Children may have pathological fractures, which are bone breaks that do not occur in healthy and strong bones, but in weakened bones.
 These fractures may signal underlying metabolic bone disorders.
-They are often the result of a minor injury, such as falling from a standing height or lower, falling off a chair, or occuring during routine activity (such as stepping off a curb).
+They are often the result of a minor injury, such as falling from a standing height or lower, falling off a chair, or occurring during routine activity (such as stepping off a curb).

 Humerus or femur fractures.
 These two long bones are strong and usually do not break easily unless the injury is severe (such as a car accident).
 Having these two long bone fractures may be a sign of metabolic bone disease.